- Hardy Bog Plant

 - Increases Natural Filtration

 Obedient Plant overwinters as a basal rosette of willow-like leaves; during the growing season wand-like square stems emerge and bear leaves in opposite pairs.
-This plant has opposite lance shaped leaves and bears showy spikes of light, tubular shaped purple flowers.
+This hardy bog plant has opposite lance shaped leaves and bears showy spikes of light, tubular shaped purple flowers.
 The light purple blossoms are long lasting as cut flowers.
 They are especially easy to arrange because flowers pushed to face a different direction from the stem will stay in their new positions obediently, which is where the plant got its name.
-Sold in bundles of 2.
+Obedient flower is sold in bundles of 2.

 Aquatic Plants & Snails are excluded from free shipping offers and will ship separately from all other items.
 Plant shipping rates are $9.95.